 Above is the basic cart.
 I assembled it myself and it was only a little wonky – which has since settled out: SO proud!
-I was originally looking for a smallish moveable cart for a sculpture project.
-I expected to just balance the larger wareboard on top, but my Dear Husband Mark orchestrated the perfect solution.
-So I guess it is not officially MY hack, it’s his, but I get the daily benefit and approve!
+I was originally looking for a smallish movable cart for a sculpture project.
+I expected to just balance a larger wareboard on top, but Mr. Crain orchestrated the perfect solution.

-Take a thick piece of plywood and cut to the size you want that’s bigger than the cart.
+Take a thick piece of plywood and cut to the size you want.
 Measure and cut some scrap 2x4s to made a stable center insert for the top shelf.
 Bevel the ends to fit the rounded corners.
 The shelf is secured by the 2x4s, but still removable.
 And if you need to hide something, that top tier still has a secret space!

-Optional, but nice: Since my board was long and the sculpture was too, Mark added some 1x4s at each end so the plywood would not tip when removed from the cart and set on the table or floor.
+Optional, but nice: Since my board was long and the sculpture was too, Mr. Crain added some 1x4s at each end so the plywood would not tip when removed from the cart and set on the table or floor.